menu icon

 Pin

-Today though, we’re featuring another favorite with this hash brown breakfast casserole.
+Today, we're featuring a favorite classic with this hash brown breakfast casserole.

 It's loaded with shredded hash browns, savory pork sausage crumbles, some onion and bell peppers for flavor and interest, a creamy egg mixture and plenty of cheese to tie it all together.

-And like many of those others, you can absolutely prep this ahead of time and then bake it off in the morning.
-Gotta love that.
+And bonus, you can absolutely prep this ahead of time and then bake it off in the morning.
+Gotta love that, especially if family or friends are visiting.

 Let's dive in to today's recipe.